 I have to conclude that this is because my parents are gainfully employed adults, with fairly practical tastes, who generally buy must-have items for themselves on an as-needed basis.
 And perhaps the notion of asking their son for something so elaborate that they wouldn’t necessarily buy it for themselves is an uncomfortable one.

-Year after year, nearly to the point of migraine, I try to decode what my parents might possibly need or want.
-And I fail.
 Nevertheless, we partake in the grand charade every year.
 Unwanted gifts are exchanged, Academy Award-worthy shows of thanks are displayed, somebody balls up the wrapping paper and gives it to the dog to systematically devour, we brunch, the dog quietly passes gas in the corner, we nap off the brunch, we dim the lights on the Christmas tree, we pack it all up for next year.

 What is supposed to be a wholly pleasant aspect of the holidays has become laborious and play-acted; the world’s lowest-stakes murder-mystery party.
 But it doesn’t have to be this way.